RaeShara Brown and the Missouri women's basketball team hits the court for an exhibition contest against Missouri Western on Tuesday at 7 p.m.

 Junior RaeShara Brown was named to the All-Big 12 honorable mention team last season for her play during the 2009-10 year.
 The guard averaged a career high 9.7 ppg. to go along with 4.7 rpg., 3.2 spg. and 2.9 apg.
 In just Big 12 Conference games, she upped her scoring output to 10.7 ppg.

 MIZZOU TOOK CARE OF THE BALL IN 2009-10

 Missouri took care of the ball all last season, as the team ranked 13th in the nation with just 14.2 turnovers per contest.
 Overall during the year, Mizzou committed fewer turnovers than its opponents in 24 of 30 games.
 The Tigers committed just six turnovers in the team's loss to Iowa State on Feb.
-7, which was a season low, besting the 10 given up against both Northern Iowa and the second
+7, which was a season low, besting the 10 given up against both Northern Iowa and the second meeting with Kansas.

 The mark matched three other outputs of six turnovers for the Tigers since the 1992-93 season.
 The team committed just six against Nicholl's State on Dec.
 11, 2005, Kansas on Feb.
 7, 1999 and Kansas State on Jan.
 10, 1993.
 You have to go all the way back to Jan.
 30, 1988 for a lesser output, when the Tigers lost just four turnovers against Oklahoma State.

 Mizzou enters the 2010-11 season with a five year winning streak of knocking off an opponent ranked in the top-25.
 The Tigers used a 65-61 win over defending national champion and No. 4 Baylor on Jan.
 4, 2006 to start the trend and kept the streak alive with a 70-62 victory over No. 10 Baylor on Jan.
 23, 2010.
 Below is complete streak: